freedomtowin/gnn/README.rst

 Contributions
 -------------

 The TensorFlow implementation was convert from TF1 to TF2, a contribution by Rohan Kotwani.
+In the `example folder <https://github.com/sailab-code/gnn/blob/master/examples/>`_ you can find the tentative implementation in Tensorflow 2, a contribution by `Rohan Kotwani <https://github.com/freedomtowin>`_.
 We thank him and all the interested users!

 License
 -------